Tapjoy/chore/README.md

     gem 'dalli'

 Create a `chore.config` file in a suitable place, e.g. `./config`.
 This file controls how the consumer end of chore will operate.

-    --require=./app.rb
+    --require=./<FILE_TO_LOAD>
     --aws-access-key=<AWS KEY>
     --aws-secret-key=<AWS SECRET>
     --verbose
     --concurrency 10

-Make sure that `-r` points to the main entry point for your app.
+Make sure that `--require` points to the main entry point for your app.
+If integrating with a Rails app, just point it to the directory of your application and it will handle loading the correct files on its own.
 See the help options for more details on the other settings.

 Now add a configuration block inside your apps configuration to configure the producer end.